 In Syria, coalition military forces conducted six strikes consisting of six engagements against ISIS targets near Raqqa.
 The strikes destroyed 25 ISIS vehicles, five fighting positions, a command-and control-node and a logistics node.

 Strikes in Iraq

-In Iraq yesterday, coalition military forces conducted two strikes consisting of two engagements against ISIS targets:
+In Iraq, coalition military forces conducted seven strikes consisting of 15 engagements against ISIS targets:

--- Near Rahwa, a strike engaged an ISIS tactical unit and destroyed an improvised explosive device weapons facility.
+-- Near Qaim, a strike destroyed an ISIS tactical vehicle and a tactical vehicle storage facility.

--- Near Qaim, a strike destroyed a vehicle-borne-IED factory.
+-- Near Rawah, a strike destroyed an ISIS staging area.

 Part of Operation Inherent Resolve

 These strikes were conducted as part of Operation Inherent Resolve, the operation to destroy ISIS in Iraq and Syria.
 The destruction of ISIS targets in Iraq and Syria also further limits the group's ability to project terror and conduct external operations throughout the region and the rest of the world, task force officials said.